uviclibraries/arduino/face-to-face_workshop_children/arduino-mp3player.md

 # Arduino MP3 Player

-This page is for a solution with Arduino UNO + low-noise MP3 player.
-Another solution for audio play with Arduino MKR WiFi 1010 can be found in audio-player.md
+This page is for a Arduino audio player solution with Arduino UNO R3 + low-noise MP3 player.
+Another solution for audio play with Arduino MKR WiFi 1010 or MKR Zero can be found in audio-player.md

 If you and your group have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Have fun!